Toyota Hilux pick-up review

-In terms of handling, the Hilux’s improvement over the old model are more evident.
+In terms of handling, the Hilux’s improvement over the old model is more evident.
 Gone is the wayward feel and constant bounciness, replaced by accurate steering, reasonable body control and a comfortable ride on smooth roads.
 There’s plenty of tyre squeal and body lean if you push too hard, but that’s not what pick-ups are designed for.

-Manoeuvrability isn’t too bad in the Hilux around town, thanks to light controls for a truck and a reasonable turning circle.
-Road and wind noise are well surpressed at speed, and the Hilux makes a surprisingly good (if uneconomical) motorway cruiser.
+Manoeuvrability isn’t too bad in the Hilux around town, thanks to light controls for a truck and a decent turning circle.
+Road and wind noise are well suppressed at speed, and the Hilux makes a surprisingly good (if uneconomical) motorway cruiser.

 Even if the driving experience doesn’t quite manage to convince you you’re driving an SUV, the interior goes some way to doing so.
-It’s a considerably less rough and ready place to sit than an Isuzu D-Max and on a par with the Nissan Navara and Ford Ranger for design, layout and material finish, although the now-defunct Mercedes X-Class, led the way for upmarket quality.
+It’s a considerably less rough and ready place to sit than an Isuzu D-Max and on par with the Nissan Navara and Ford Ranger for design, layout and material finish, although the now-defunct Mercedes X-Class, led the way for upmarket quality.

 Toyota understands as much as any pick-up brand that the cabin needs to be robust and able to withstand hard day-to-day working use.
 The carpets and seats of the Hilux seem well up to the job of ferrying mucky builders or farmers about, but the cabin has also taken on some extra sophistication.

 The overall dash design is much like that of a Toyota Auris or Avensis.
 That might not sound too amazing, but it makes the Hilux one of the nicest pick-ups to sit in.
 There’s a central touchscreen on top models surrounded by gloss black trim, while the instruments also feature a modern-looking trip display screen in the centre.
 Build quality is pretty good, too: there are no soft-touch plastics so it doesn’t feel as plush as Toyota’s passenger cars, but it’s not far off.
 All models receive aux-in and USB ports, along with Bluetooth connectivity, while Icon and Invincible versions include a DAB radio, while Apple CarPlay and Android Auto are also now available.